 While alcohol during pregnancy is a really dumb idea, alcohol while breastfeeding is much less harmful (in small amounts).
 Most likely the same goes for hair dye – less harmful when your baby is nursing than when in your womb.

 Now good luck!
-You can also check out some homemade hair treatment recipes here – they are quaranteed to be safe!
+You can also check out some homemade hair treatment recipes here – they are guaranteed to be safe!

 Feel free to share your thoughts about this by leaving a comment below!